su-sanna/IT1025Spring2022SusannaPopyk/README.md

 #### Data and Business Decisions
 Three business decisions that could be answered with a well-designed database are what products bring in the most profit, in what location is most of the business and purchases made, and what attracts the customers.
 #### The Relational Model and Normalization
+The existence of primary and foreign keys would be important to the business decisions mentioned previously through that, that they relate each of those questions together.
+It can be possibly seen what the highest profited products are by what attracts customers to and so forth.
+And normalization is essential to these decisions because it groups themes of profit, products, and the percentage of most purchased or profited.

 #### SQL Injections

 ### Legal and Ethical Responsibilities in Computing